 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 This keeps HerbAlcochete 100% reader supported.
 See more in Affiliates Disclosure.

 So you’ve thought a bit about it, and you wish to start the big adventure that is soap making.
 Ready?
 This is your first step!

 If you wish to make soap at home, start from scratch: where to get or buy soap equipment and ingredients, know the most important safety recommendations.

 Soap Making Equipment

-There may be a temptation to spend a small fortune on special tools when we start thinking about making soaps.
+There may be a temptation to start buying and end up spending a small fortune on special tools when we start thinking about making soaps.
 The good news is that you can find almost anything in the kitchen!
 And you can always go shopping if you feel like going more professional.
+Or bigger.

 But as a first step, I recommend taking a look in the kitchen drawers and cupboards for all the necessary tools, before going out to buy: